-- The display shows one of the following information: - The measured value: - The operative set point (when it is performing a ramp); - The time of the segment in progress (when it is performing a soak); - The measured value alternate with the message 5 \(\frac{1}{2} \). - In all cases, the decimal figure of the less significant digit of the display is lit.
+- The upper display shows the measured value; - The lower display shows one of the following information: - The operative set point (when it is performing a ramp); - The time of the segment in progress (when it is performing a soak); - The set point value alternate with the message 5 \( \frac{1}{2} \). - In all cases, the decimal figure of the less significant digit of the lower display is lit.

-We define all the above described conditions as "Standard display".
+We define all the above described conditions as "Standard Display".

-5.3 Entering the configuration mode
+4.3 Entering the configuration mode

-- 1. Push the \bigcirc button for more than 3 seconds.
-The display alternately shows PR55 and \square . - 2.
-Using ♠ and ♥ buttons set the programmed password.
+- 1. Push the $\bigcirc$ button for more than 3 seconds.
+The upper display shows PR55 while the lower display shows $\square$ . - 2.
+Using (4) and (7) buttons set the programmed password.